Long Beach California, USA Travel Guide

 Just a quick car ride away, explore iconic landmarks like the Hollywood Walk of Fame, Universal Studios, or world-class museums.
 Explore Los Angeles Tours

-Visit nearby beaches like Huntington Beach (Surf City USA) or Newport Beach for surfing, pier walks, and scenic beauty.
+Visit nearby beaches like Huntington Beach (Surf City USA) or Newport Beach for riding waves, pier walks, and scenic beauty.
 Huntington Beach Activities

 Adjacent to Long Beach, San Pedro offers maritime museums, the historic Fort MacArthur, and scenic views from Point Fermin Park.
 San Pedro Tours

-Long Beach hosts a variety of events throughout the year, adding dynamic experiences to your visit.
+Long Beach hosts a variety of events throughout the year, adding dynamic things to do to your visit.

 Long Beach offers many family-friendly options for all ages to enjoy.